Visiting our maternity services

 - All visitors must provide and wear a face covering on arrival to the hospital and for the duration of their visit.
 Visitors arriving early should wait outside of the hospital prior until their appointment time, and should leave promptly after their visit.
 Strict hand hygiene must be adhered to at all times- staff will direct you to hand washing/hand gel facilities.

-- If you need to be admitted to Ward F11 after being assessed on the Labour Suite or MLBU, or after having your baby, your midwife will take you on to the ward after you have spent time with your partner and any questions your partner has have been answered.
+- If you need to be admitted to Ward F11 after being assessed on the Labour Suite or MLBU, or after having your baby, your midwife will take you on to the ward after you have spent time with your partner.

 - If you need to be admitted during your pregnancy, please be aware that you will also need to be prepared to remain on the ward, and avoid making trips around the hospital and outside.
 Make sure you have plenty to keep you occupied and a supply of snacks, etc. This is to keep you as safe as possible and reduce your risk of coming into contact with the virus.